 Are we able to stop fracking and other threats to the environment from coming into our communities?
 Are we able to protect local farming from sewage sludge or factory farming?
 Are we able to protect workers and local economies from multi-national corporations?

-Communities across the country are finding that the answers to these questions is “no.” And if we can’t determine what happens in our communities, they’re asking whether we even live in a true democracy.
+Communities across the country are finding that the answer to these questions is “no.” And if we can’t determine what happens in our communities, they’re asking whether we even live in a true democracy.

 It’s not enough to have the right to vote.